-The New Year is in full swing now and many of us will be looking at bringing in a fresh new look to beat the January blues.
-We’ve gathered some of the bedroom decorating trends that are going to be big in 2018; from bold patterns to soft colours and plenty in-between there’s sure to be something for everyone.
+Who doesn’t love a freshly decorated bedroom?
+We’ve gathered some of our favourite bedroom decorating trends to give you some inspiration for that big re-style; from bold patterns to soft colours and plenty in-between there’s sure to be something for everyone.

-The opposite of the largely successful minimalism theme seen over the past few years, 2018 will be seeing a lot of loud patterns, bright colours and mismatching materials.
-Items are not expected to match, rather the opposite, pieces are meant to juxtapose and stand out from each other, creating an ‘organised chaos’ of sorts.
+The polar opposite of the minimalism theme, why not try loud patterns, bright colours and mismatching materials?
+Items do not need to match, rather the opposite, pieces are meant to juxtapose and stand out from each other, creating an ‘organised chaos’ of sorts.
 Maybe not one for everyone…

 An ideal way to make small spaces seem bigger, hanging lamps save on floor space yet keep light and decoration in a room.
 Having multiple light sources that spread the light around the room takes the focus from a central ceiling light, emphasising the full extent of the space.
 Similarly hanging tables next to beds achieves the same effect on saving space and can fit in well with rustic themes.

 On the topic of lighting, modern round lamps and full ceiling lighting bring a new dimension to modern design.
 Multiple hanging bulb lights or cluster lights make interesting pieces with little effort.
 Choices of bulbs are always important as well.
 ‘Antique’ style bulbs give out a warm orange colour whilst LED bulbs or strip lights can produce a variety of colours, just make sure to keep the bedroom nice and dark when you’re going to sleep!